VamsiAkula8984/AppliedMLProject/README.md

       - THe model performs well in predicting data from ship and automobile classes.

 - Man vs Machine
+We have selected 20 images where the model fails to predict from the confusion matrix and asked 16 people to identify the images.
+The below images shows the comparison between human and model choice.
 ![image](https://github.com/VamsiAkula8984/AppliedMLProject/assets/149032259/2e6e536f-d4f8-4735-9888-c515f780b07c)
 ![image](https://github.com/VamsiAkula8984/AppliedMLProject/assets/149032259/6a198021-c6f1-4e32-b1cb-5b84e3a1ac02)
 ![image](https://github.com/VamsiAkula8984/AppliedMLProject/assets/149032259/10eecc09-9b02-4b71-8373-2a3f034db6e4)
 ![image](https://github.com/VamsiAkula8984/AppliedMLProject/assets/149032259/ef0173d8-3932-4363-9ce1-68aaa30f02bf)
+  - it is observed that 20% of time people failed to properly identify the image.
+  - 60% of time, people identified the images with 60-80% accuracy.
+  - the remaining 20% of time people perfectly predicted the images where the model failed.
+  - In conclusion we can say that the model when considering the instances where our model fails it is considerably difficult for people to identify the image.
+  - Therefore, the model is working with acceptable performance.

 ## Improvements and Future Work
 -